sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ### Bind data variable to UI elements
+We created a variable for the sales order data, but now we need to get the data entered by the user into the variable.
+We do this by binding the variable to UI elements, specifically, to the input boxes.

+Whenever someone types into the input box, the value is automatically copied into the variable.

 1. Go back to **View** so you can see the UI canvas.
 2. Click on the first input field (for **Customer**).